Putin to mark Victory Day as Russia presses Ukraine assault | Science-Environment

 - Ukraine

-Determined to show a success in a war now in its 11th week, Russian troops have targeted a sprawling seaside steel mill where an estimated 2,000 Ukrainian fighters were making what appeared to be their last stand to save Mariupol from falling.
+Determined to show success in a war now in its 11th week, Russian troops were pummeling a seaside steel mill where an estimated 2,000 Ukrainian fighters were making what appeared to be their last stand to save Mariupol from falling.

-The mill is the only part of the city not overtaken by the invaders, and its defeat would deprive Ukraine of a vital port and allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014.
+The mill is the only part of the city not overtaken by the invaders.
+Its defeat would deprive Ukraine of a vital port and allow Russia to establish a land corridor to the Crimean Peninsula, which it seized from Ukraine in 2014.

+The Ukraine General Staff warned of a high probability of missile strikes and said that in Russian-controlled areas of Zaporizhzhia, Russian troops were seizing ''personal documents from the local population without good reason."
+Ukraine's military alleged Russian troops were seizing documents to force residents to join in Victory Day commemorations.

-Ukrainian President Volodymyr Zelenskyy has warned that worsening attacks could be linked to Victory Day, which marks Russia's greatest triumph, over Nazi Germany in 1945.
+Ukrainian President Volodymyr Zelenskyy warned the anniversary, which marks Russia's triumph over Nazi Germany in 1945, could bring a renewed onslaught.
 Russian President Vladimir Putin may want to proclaim a win in Ukraine when he addresses troops parading on Red Square.
-"They have nothing to celebrate," Linda Thomas-Greenfield, US ambassador to the United Nations, said of the Russians, speaking on CNN.
+"They have nothing to celebrate," Linda Thomas-Greenfield, U.S. ambassador to the United Nations, said of the Russians, speaking on CNN.
 "They have not succeeded in defeating the Ukrainians.
 They have not succeeded in dividing the world or dividing NATO.
 And they have only succeeded in isolating themselves internationally and becoming a pariah state around the globe."
-Though fighting continues on multiple fronts, Russia is closest to victory in Mariupol.
+Battles were being waged on multiple fronts but Russia was closest to victory in Mariupol.

-Ukrainian fighters in the steel mill have rejected deadlines set by the Russians for laying down their arms even as attacks continued by warplanes, artillery, and tanks.
+Ukrainian fighters in the steel mill rejected Russian-set deadlines for laying down their arms as attacks continued by warplanes, artillery, and tanks.

 "We are under constant shelling," said Capt.
 Sviatoslav Palamar, deputy commander of the Ukrainian Azov Regiment, a unit holding the steel mill.
 Lt.
-Illya Samoilenko, another member of the Azov Regiment, said there were a couple of hundred wounded soldiers at the plant but declined to reveal how many able-bodied fighters remained.
-He said fighters didn't have lifesaving equipment and had to dig by hand to free people from bunkers that had collapsed under the shelling.
+Illya Samoilenko, another Azov Regiment member, said a couple of hundred wounded soldiers were in the plant.
+He declined to say how many able-bodied fighters remained.
+Fighters lack lifesaving equipment and are having to dig by hand to free people from bunkers that collapsed under shelling.

 "Surrender for us is unacceptable because we cannot grant such a gift to the enemy," Samoilenko said.

-The last of the civilians taking shelter with fighters at the plant were evacuated Saturday.
+The last of the civilians who had taken shelter with fighters at the plant were evacuated Saturday.
 They arrived Sunday night in Zaporizhzhia, the first major Ukrainian city beyond the frontlines, and spoke of constant shelling, dwindling food, ubiquitous mold — and using hand sanitizer for cooking fuel.

-Elsewhere in Ukraine, more than 60 people were feared dead after a Russian bomb flattened a school being used as a shelter in the eastern village of Bilohorivka, Ukrainian officials said.
-Authorities said about 90 people were sheltering in the school's basement when it was attacked Saturday.
+Britain's Defense Ministry warned in a daily intelligence report on Twitter that Russia was running short of precision-guided munitions and increasingly is using inaccurate rockets and bombs, subjecting Ukrainian towns and cities to "intense and indiscriminate bombardments with little or no regard for civilian casualties."
+More than 60 people were feared dead after a Russian bomb flattened a Ukrainian school being used as a shelter in Bilohorivka, an eastern village, Ukrainian officials said.
+About 90 people were sheltering in the school's basement when it was attacked Saturday.
 Emergency crews found two bodies and rescued 30 people, but "most likely all 60 people who remain under the rubble are now dead," Serhiy Haidai, governor of Luhansk province, wrote on the Telegram messaging app.

-Russian shelling also killed two boys, ages 11 and 14, in the nearby town of Pryvillia, Haidai said.
+Russian shelling killed two boys, ages 11 and 14, in the nearby town of Pryvillia, Haida said.
 Luhansk is part of the Donbas, the industrial heartland in the east that Russia's forces are working to capture.

-On Ukraine's coast, explosions echoed again across the major Black Sea port of Odesa.
-The Ukrainian military said Moscow was focusing its main efforts on destroying airfield infrastructure in eastern and southern Ukraine.
+Ukraine's military also warned some 19 Russian battalion tactical groups were stationed just across the border in Russia's Belgorod region.
+Those groups likely consist of some 15,200 troops with tanks, missile batteries, and other weaponry.
 The most intense combat in recent days has taken place in eastern Ukraine.
-A Ukrainian counteroffensive in the northeast near Kharkiv, the country's second-largest city, is making "significant progress," according to the Institute for the Study of War, a Washington think tank.
+A Ukrainian counteroffensive in the northeast near Kharkiv, the country's second-largest city, was making "significant progress," according to the Institute for the Study of War, a Washington think tank.

-However, the Ukrainian army withdrew from the embattled eastern city of Popasna, regional authorities said.

 The Kharkiv regional administration said three people were killed in the shelling of the town of Bogodukhiv, about 50 kilometers (30 miles) from Kharkiv.